 4. For statistics enthusiasts: How were the results generated?

-If you are wondering how we came to the results, we have an answer for you below.
+If you are wondering how we arrived at the results, we have an answer for you below.

 The study design in detail

 A total of 8,257 courses were evaluated as a random sample from the countless courses on the blink.it learning platform.
-All courses on the platform that, at the time of evaluation, had at least 5 active participants and 3 contents ("Blinks") were included in the selection.
-There was no upper limit, so courses with over 2,000 participants and 100 Blinks were also included in the evaluation.
+All courses that had at least 5 active participants and 3 pieces of content (“blinks”) at the time of the evaluation were included in the selection.
+There was no limit on the upper end, so courses with over 2,000 participants and 100 blinks were also included in the evaluation.

 The evaluation of the over 8,000 blink.it courses took place in 3 steps: